ucheg6/StackOverflow-lite/README.md

   | Delete  | Delete a Question | /questions/:questionId        |
   | Post    | Post an answer    | /questions/:questionId/answers|

+# Built With
+   - NodeJs/Express
+   - PostgreSQL

 # How to install project
-    Run the command on your command line git clone https://github.com/ucheg6/StackOverflow-lite.git
+   - Run the command on your command line git clone https://github.com/ucheg6/StackOverflow-lite.git
+   - Run npm install to install npm packages for the project

 # How to run tests
      Run the command npm run test on your command line to run tests.